swift102016team5/mefocus/README.md

 This is an app app that encourage users to not using their cell phones for a while to stay focus on whatever they want to do: learning, working, going out, playing with friends …

 Completed user stories:
--Required:
+- Required:
  -- [x] User can use the app without login / register -- [x] User can set a goal with a period if time (maximum 12 hours), with some other settings like notification sound - maximum time app allow for using phone
 -- [x] User can add a monitor to receive notification if user use phone -- [x] User can view all goals completed
 -- [x] User can view statistic